-The District's Board of Trustees and Superintendent considered many factors when setting the 2021-22 budget tax rate.
+The District's Board of Trustees and Superintendent considered many factors when setting the 2022-23 budget tax rate.
 Factors included the following:

 - Local Property Values

-- Changes in Enrollment due to COVID-19 Pandemic
+- Changes in Enrollment

 - Chapter 313 Agreement

 - Foreign Trade Zone Payments in Lieu of Taxes

 - State Aid Revenue

 - Projected Fund Balance at year end

 - Staffing and Facility Needs

-- House Bill
+- Student Learning Loss due to the COVID-19 Pandemic

-The District proposed to decrease the Maintenance and Operations (M&O) tax rate of \$0.9152 per \$100 value to \$0.8720 per \$100 value.
-This tax rate combined with the property value increase of 9.9% generated an additional \$1,285,000 in tax revenue.
+The District proposed to maintain the Maintenance and Operations (M&O) tax rate of \$0.8720 per \$100 value.
+This tax rate combined with the property value increase of 1.69% generated an additional \$558,000 in tax revenue.

-State Aid decreased \$2,035,000 as a result of changes in enrollment and average daily attendance mainly due to COVID-19 pandemic.
-In addition, the increase in local tax revenue generated a decrease in state aid revenue.
+State Aid increased \$294,000 as a result of projected changes in enrollment and average daily attendance.
+When combined with the projected tax revenue, the District will receive \$8,926 per student in tax and state aid revenue.

-Federal revenue increased \$35,000 as a result of projected increase in School Health and Related Services (SHARS) / Medicaid Administrative Claiming (MAC) revenue.
-The District continued to budget the Qualified School Construction Bond (QSCB) subsidy in the General Fund Budget in the amount of \$260,000.
+The Federal revenue budget had a slight increase of \$2,300.
+The District continued to budget the Qualified School Construction Bond (QSCB) subsidy in the General Fund Budget in the amount of \$262,300.

-The General Fund revenue decreased overall \$857,700.
+The General Fund revenue increased overall \$1,050,500.

-The General Fund payroll expenditures decreased \$1,791,200.
-The District was able to provide a salary schedule step increase with an additional \$1,400 per step for employees on the teacher pay scale and all other employees a general pay increase of 4.0 % from the midpoint of the individual pay grade.
-This increase was partially offset by the Elementary & Secondary School Emergency Relief (ESSER) grant that was used to maintain personnel that generated the net decrease in payroll expenditures.
-The General Fund operating expenditures increased \$204,800 resulting from increases in property insurance, computer services, and technology.
+The General Fund payroll expenditures increased \$1,516,600.
+The District was able to provide a salary schedule step increase with an additional \$600 per step for employees on the teacher pay scale and all other employees a general pay increase of 2.0 % from the midpoint of the individual pay grade.
+This increase was also due to transferring salaries charged in 2021-2022 by the ESSER grant that was used to maintain personnel back to the General Fund.
+The General Fund operating expenditures increased \$889,700 resulting from increases in property insurance, appraisal district costs, and safety/security budgets.

-The General Fund expenditures overall decreased \$1,586,400.
+The General Fund expenditures overall increased \$2,406,300.

-The Interest and Sinking Fund (I&S) tax rate decreased from \$0.36/\$100 value to \$0.30/\$100 value to meet the debt service payments in 2021-2022.
+The Interest and Sinking Fund (I&S) tax rate remained the same at \$0.30/\$100 value to meet the debt service payments in 2022-2023.
 The District passed a Bond Election on May 4, 2019 in the amount of \$155,600,000 for construction and equipping of new school buildings and the renovation, upgrades, expansion and equipping of existing school buildings.
-It also included the upgrades, renovations, and improvements of the District's Stadium.
-The final sale of these bonds was issued in August 2021.
+It also included the upgrades, renovations, and improvements of the District's stadium.
+The final sale of these bonds was issued in September 2021.